WHAT IS A CHARTER SCHOOL?

 WHO AUTHORIZES CHARTER SCHOOLS?

 This varies from state to state, depending on the state’s charter law.
-In New Orleans, there are three authorizers: the state Board of Elementary and Secondary Education (BESE), the Recovery School District (RSD) and the Orleans Parish School Board (OPSB).
-All FirstLine Schools are currently chartered via the RSD.
+In New Orleans, there are three authorizers: the state Board of Elementary and Secondary Education (BESE), the Louisiana Legislature, and New Orleans Public Schools (NOLA-PS).
+All FirstLine Schools are currently chartered via NOLA-PS.

 WHO ATTENDS CHARTER SCHOOLS?
 WHOM DO THEY SERVE?